uikit/uikit-site/docs/pages/webpack.md

 </html>
 ```

 **Note** For simplicity reasons, we have included the pre-built CSS.
-In a real project, you probably want to build the [Less](less.md) files and included the compiled CSS instead.
+In a real project, you probably want to build the [Less](less.md) files and include the compiled CSS instead.

 ## Webpack config